 Contact Lewis & Keller

-Anytime someone files a lien against your personal injury case settlement, it’s wise to go ahead and talk to an experienced attorney.
+Anytime someone files a lien against your personal injury case settlement, it’s wise to go ahead and talk to an experienced attorney at a personal injury law firm in Winston-Salem.
 Lien laws are complex, and your attorney can help you understand whether the lien is valid, if you can negotiate the amount of the lien and what course of action is in your best interests.
 Lewis & Keller has two offices in North Carolina, one in Greensboro and one in Winston-Salem.
 Contact us today to discuss your personal injury case.